MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

 ## Template Language

-The template langauge is the syntax used to author an Adaptive Card template.
+The template language is the syntax used to author an Adaptive Card template.

 > [!NOTE]
 >